x1B/wireflow/README.md

 ### Aside: Mapping to Discrete Math

-If you try to map this type of graph to a more fundamental directed graph *G = (V, E)* more commonly used in computer science and discrete math, the NBE links would correspond to the relation *E* of edges, and *V* would be the union of the sets of NBE edge and vertex nodes.
+If you try to map this type of graph to a more fundamental directed graph *G = (V, E)* more commonly used in computer science and discrete math, the Wireflow links would correspond to the relation *E* of edges, and *V* would be the union of the sets of Wireflow edge and vertex nodes.
-However, to the applications that NBE is geared towards, the concept of *hyperedges* is important:
+However, to the applications that Wireflow is geared towards, the concept of *hyperedges* is important:
 These edges are named and may connect to and from multiple vertices (n:m relationship), meaning that in a traditional mathematical graph model, they would themselves be best modeled as vertices.

 ## The JSON model

-NBE uses three models: The _graph_, the _layout_, and the _schema_.
+Wireflow uses three models: The _graph_, the _layout_, and the _schema_.

 ### The Graph

-The _graph_ represents the actual domain data for which NBE is used.
+The _graph_ represents the actual domain data for which Wireflow is used.
 Its edges, vertices and links describe model entities of your problem domain and their relations.
 The graph is represented as a _JSON object_, containing two maps: `edges` and `vertices` (each a _JSON object_).
 The vertices and edges are each stored by ID, usually a generated string: